+'''

+--Kinetics section--

+Rate microcanonical

---Kinetics section--Rate microcanonical EKMC 150 ImpPaths 0.1
+EKMC 150

+'''

 Rate: can either be canonical or microcanonical, which means that the rate constants will be calculated according to Transition State Theory (TST) or Rice-Ramsperger-Kassel-Marcus (RRKM) theory, respectively.
-EKMC: is the energy of the system in kcal/mol for a microcanonical calculation.
+EKMC: is the energy (in kcal/mol) of the experiment you want to simulate.

-TKMC: is the temperature of the system in K for a canonical calculation.
+TKMC: is the temperature (in K) of the experiment you want to simulate.